The CFO Journal with Markus Lipp of Kongregate: “Remain true to your principles”

 Kongregate’s broad scope means that it faces a variety of competitors; industry giants like Innogames and Zynga on browser; Valve, Psyonix and Ubisoft on PC/Steam; and Tencent, Gameloft, and Mixi on mobile, among hundreds of others.
 What’s clear is that all of these publishers and their CFOs will have to work in 2018 to stay one step ahead of the competition in a rapidly evolving and unpredictable industry.

 If you enjoyed this post, don’t miss our interviews with CFOs in the renewable energy field, online shipping world, and so much more.
-Stay tuned to future installments for more insights, experience and advice from CFOs, and take a look at our recent post on technology trends for CFOs in 2018 as well.
+Stay tuned to future installments for more insights, experience and advice from CFOs, and take a look at our recent post on technology trends for CFOs as well.

 Photo by Headway on Unsplash